burhanuddinpetiwala/Multiple-Choice-question-basic-/README.md

 # Multiple-Choice-question-basic-
 This is a program which takes a question and their options from which one is correct.
-If the user chooses wrong answer he has a option to try again.
+If the user chooses wrong answer user has a option to try again.

 You can change the question and the options in the code file to make it suited for your questions and answers.